 Can I create a WhatsApp chatbot without coding?

 Yes.
-Most modern platforms offer no-code visual builders for designing conversation flows.
-You drag and drop elements, set up triggers, and train the AI by uploading documents — no programming required.
-Kova IQ’s AI chatbot is configured through a dashboard, not a code editor.
+Modern platforms offer no-code visual builders for conversation flows.
+You drag and drop elements, set triggers, and train the AI by uploading documents — no programming required.
+KOVA IQ’s AI chatbot is configured through a dashboard, not a code editor.

 Can I use a chatbot and still talk to customers directly?

 Absolutely.
-The chatbot handles routine queries automatically and escalates complex ones to your human agents with full conversation context.
-Your team still handles the conversations that need a personal touch — they just spend zero time on repetitive FAQ-type questions.
-With SMS vs voice for business, you can even offer callback options for customers who prefer speaking directly.
+The chatbot handles routine queries and escalates complex ones to your agents with full context.
+Your team still owns the conversations that need a personal touch — they just stop spending time on repetitive FAQ questions.

 Related Articles

-- WhatsApp vs SMS vs Voice: Choosing the Right Channel Mix for African Customers — A practical decision framework for building the right WhatsApp, SMS, and voice channel mix for African businesses.
+- WhatsApp vs SMS vs Voice: Choosing the Right Channel Mix for African Customers — a practical channel-selection framework.